benkelaar/lifestartsat70/README.md

 Small static website to select something to do when you're retired

+Based on https://media-codings.com/articles/building-static-but-progressive-web-apps-with-angular to have it both static and progressive.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.